fwdrxyy/MK7-Cheat-Plugins/README.md

 # MK7-Cheat-Plugins
 All the Mario Kart 7 Cheat plugins I have.
-(Credit to DarkFlare &amp; SFC Hacker for all the amazing plugins)

 **ONLY USE 1 THAT YOU WANT/LIKE**